 Waste paper has become a big business in Germany as well.
 The price for one ton of waste paper has risen from 30 Euro in 2010 to over 100 Euro today.

 The overall figures show illustrate the huge and fast growing sector: Whereas the German recycling industry revenues were 5 Billion Euro in 2009, they have risen to 12 Billion Euro in 2014.

-Organic food is produced by methods that strive to cycle resources, promote ecological balance, and conserve biodiversity.
+Organic food, which can apparently combat growing food shortages, is produced by methods that strive to cycle resources, promote ecological balance, and conserve biodiversity.
 Organic food suppliers restrict the use of pesticides and fertilizers in farming.
 In general, organic foods are also usually not processed using industrial solvents or synthetic food additives.
 It is much healthier than other industrial food and promotes the wellbeing of especially children, elderly or sick people.

 Organic food production is a growing market in Germany.
 In 2005, the organic food trade generated 3.9 billion Euros.
 In 2016 it was already 9.5 billion Euros.
 During the same period, the revenue generated by fair trade products such as tea or coffee increased significantly as well and was in 2016 twelve times higher than in 2005.

 Compared to petrol and diesel-fueled cars, electric cars are fossil fuel independent vehicles and characterized by high environmental friendliness, as they do not produce any CO2 emissions.
 They also prevent smog and can help reduce the noise pollution.
 Thus make an important contribution to climate protection and improve the quality of life, especially in cities.

 There has been an increase in the number of electric cars available in Germany: There were 34,022 electric cars on the road at the end of the last year, compared to just 1,931 in 2006.